Institute Biological Safety Officer

 Analysing DNA Topoisomerase targeting using immunofluorescence.

-Investigating novel experimental therapeutic strategies using ex-vivo primary leukaemia cells.
+Investigating novel experimental therapeutic strategies using ex-vivo primary leukaemia and normal cells.

 DNA repair pathways and associated methods for quantitative analysis

-In collaboration with AstraZeneca we are developing novel, potent and specific inhibitors of DNA-PK and ATM to sensitise cells to clinically used DNA damaging agents.
-The study builds upon our previous observations that demonstrated sensitisation of leukaemia cell lines to DNA Topoisomerase II-targeting agents by a DNA-PK inhibitor (Willmore et al, Blood 2004).
+Previously (in collaboration with AstraZeneca, and formerly KuDOS) we evaluated potent and specific inhibitors of DNA-PK, to build upon our observations that DNA-PK inhibition sensitised leukaemia cell lines to DNA Topoisomerase II-targeting agents (Willmore et al, Blood 2004).

-Reviewer for various journals (Mol Cancer Therapeutics, Blood, Cancer Chemother & Pharmacol, Eur J Cancer, Pharm Research etc.) & Funding bodies (Leukaemia & Lymphoma Research Fund, MRC, YCR).
+Reviewer for various journals (Mol Cancer Therapeutics, Blood, Cancer Chemother & Pharmacol, Eur J Cancer, Pharm Research etc.) & Funding bodies (Leukaemia & Lymphoma Research Fund (now 'Bloodwise'), MRC, YCR).

 Visiting Scientist to Prof. W. Plunkett's laboratory in the MD Anderson Cancer Center, Houston, Texas (summer 2006).